Classes & Workshops

 Elizabeth Bradfield is the author of two poetry collections: Approaching Ice and Interpretive Work.
 Her poems have appeared in The New Yorker, The Atlantic, Orion, The Believer, Poetry and elsewhere.
 Founder and editor-in-chief of Broadsided Press (www.broadsidedpress.org), she lives on Cape Cod, works as a naturalist locally as well as on expedition ships, and is the current Poet-in-Residence at Brandeis University and on the faculty of the low-residency MFA program at University of Alaska Anchorage.

 Melanie Braverman is the author a novel East Justice (Permanent Press, 1996) and the poetry collection Red (Perugia Press, 2002), winner of the Publishers Triangle Audre Lorde Poetry Award.
 Her writing has appeared in The New York Times Sunday Magazine, Poetry, American Poetry Review, and other journals; visual work is currently in exhibitions at the Leslie+Lohman Museum in New York and the Provincetown Art Association and Museum.
+Call to register.